What happens when my insurance company goes out of business?

 No. The guaranty association is a private entity, with its membership made up of all the life and health insurers licensed in the state (in fact, under state law an insurer must be a member of the association to be licensed to do business).
 The association was created by the legislature to serve as a safety net (subject to statutory limits) for residents should their life or health insurer fail.
 By creating the association, the legislature was able to ensure continued coverage to residents affected by their insurer’s failure.
 The association does work in cooperation with the Division of Insurance in fulfilling its role of protecting residents whose insurance company is being liquidated.

 How can I determine the financial soundness of my insurance company?

 Consumers can contact the Division of Insurance (617.521.7794) to determine if an insurance company is licensed to write business in Massachusetts.
+Information about companies licensed to write insurance in Massachusetts may also be obtained from the Division's list of Massachusetts Licensed Insurance Companies.
 Consumers can also check the financial strength ratings of the company, which are issued by various ratings agencies (see “Where can I get advice on purchasing life, health, or annuity products?” above).

 If my company is in the process of rehabilitation/conservation and I have an emergency and need to withdraw monies from my annuity, what is the process?